COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning: APPROACH

 \subsection{Guidance for Static Obstacle Avoidance}

-As a second demonstration of the proposed method’s extensibility, we show that guidance enables the robot to navigate around static obstacles that were absent during training without further training.

-The training environment in this study contained only pedestrians, implying that the learned policy lacks the capability to avoid static obstacles.
+In this section, we describe the first example of guidance for action generation to realize social navigation with static obstacles.
+The training environment in this study contains only pedestrians, implying that the trained policy lacks the capability to avoid static obstacles.

 To address this, we incorporate guidance into the diffusion model to steer actions away from static obstacles, allowing the robot to avoid both pedestrians and static obstacles.
-In particular, the guidance strength increases as the robot approaches a wall, directing its movement away from the obstacle.
-The execution procedure for this guidance is presented in Algorithm \ref{alg:guidance}.
+In particular, the guidance strength increases as the robot approaches static obstacles, directing its movement away from the obstacles.
+The execution procedure for this guidance is shown in Algorithm \ref{alg:guidance}.

+In this algorithm, $\mathcal{J}_w(\hat{\boldsymbol{x}}_0)$ is calculated using the distance from the nearest point $p^w$ of the static obstacles before the robot moves according to the pseudo-noise-removed action $\hat{\boldsymbol{x}}_0$ inferred in each generation step $\tau$.
+In addition, by utilizing the dot product of the vector from the robot's pre-movement position to $p^w$ and $\hat{\boldsymbol{x}}_0$, and the cosine similarity $c$ of the vectors from the robot's pre- and post-movement positions to $p^w$, case distinctions are made; if the robot approaches static obstacles after moving, a gradual exponential cost is applied, but if the robot crosses over $p^w$ after taking action, a linearly increasing cost with an offset is applied to impose a larger penalty.
+If the robot neither approaches nor crosses static obstacles, the cost is 0.
+By guiding action generation using the gradient of $\mathcal{J}_w(\hat{\boldsymbol{x}}_0)$, it is possible to avoid static obstacles in addition to pedestrians.